Lemniscate-2525/30_Days_of_ML/Day11_Mall_Customer_Segmentation_KMeans/README.md

 Recompute each centroid as the mean of its assigned points.
 This is the analytical minimizer of squared distance within the cluster.

 Each iteration is guaranteed to reduce or maintain $J$.
 However, the objective is **non-convex**, so the algorithm converges to a local minimum.
-This is why `n_init=20` is used: run 20 independent initializations and keep the best result.
+This is why `n_init=20` is used to run 20 independent initializations and keep the best result.

 ---